right_arrow_blueIntroducing User Segmentation — Deliver surveys and feedback forms with precise targeting using powerful User Segments. Learn more

 • Payment Process

-Some multiple-choice questions can also help with collecting demographic information.
+Some multiple-choice questions can also help with collecting demographic data from your customers.
 For instance, instead of asking customers to simply choose their favorite color, you can provide them with a list of various colors and shades to choose from, including popular options like blue, red, green, yellow, and more.

 closed-ended demographic survey questions